connectedcooking/opcua-dynamic-node-manager/README.md

 #### Dynamic Node Manager

-The Dynamic Node Manager is free of any vendor-specific details and can be used in multiple vendor Adaptors without change.
+The dynamic node manager is free of any vendor-specific details and can be used in multiple vendor adaptors without change.

-It contains a set of definitions of Dynamic Nodes which are looked up when serving a request.
+It contains a set of definitions of dynamic nodes which are looked up when serving a request.

 A dynamic node is a node with a dynamic node ID, dynamic attribute, and dynamic reference resolvers.